grantwinney/52-Weeks-of-Pi/README.md

 5. **Simon Clone**: A clone of the Simon pattern-matching game from the 80's.

 6. **RGB / LED Experiment**: Experimenting with an RGB LED, getting it to randomly cycle through different color combinations.
+Also uses software PWM (pulse-width modulation) to make the cycling smooth.

 ## Mocking RPi.GPIO